mohsinulhaq/react-popper-tooltip/README.md

 `react-popper-tooltip` manages its own state internally.
 You can use this prop to pass the visibility state of the tooltip from the outside.
-You will be required to keep this state up to date (this is where `onVisibilityChange` becomes usefull), but you can also control the state from anywhere, be that state from other components, `redux`, `react-router`, or anywhere else.
+You will be required to keep this state up to date (this is where `onVisibilityChange` becomes useful), but you can also control the state from anywhere, be that state from other components, `redux`, `react-router`, or anywhere else.

 ### delayShow